embrace-io/embrace-docs/content/android/integration/breadcrumbs.md

 ---

-We generally use the Breadcrumb method for our logging and not the Log Message API to add context to sessions.
+We generally use the Breadcrumb method for our logging and not the Log Message API to add relevant information to sessions.
 Breadcrumbs are a lightweight way to add logging to your session.
 They add no CPU or memory overhead, and trigger no networking calls.
 The Log Message API is a much heavier mechanism.
 We will learn about it in the [Alerting]({{< relref "/android/integration/log-message-api" >}}) section of the documentation.
 For now, just know that using Breadcrumbs is the right thing to do most of the time.